Ideal cotorsion theories in triangulated categories: Almost exact structures and ideals

+\begin{remark} \begin{enumerate}[(a)] \item Since we work in additive categories, as in the case of ideals, we can replace the condition (ii) in the definition of phantom $\CA$-ideals by \begin{itemize} \item[(ii')] $\CE$ is closed with respect to finite direct sums of homomorphisms. \end{itemize} \item A phantom $\CA$-ideal $\CE$ can be defined equivalently as a subfunctor $\CE:\CA^{op}\times\CA[1]\to\Ab$, $\CE(A,C)=\{\varphi:A\to C[1]\mid \varphi\in \CE\}$ of the shifted Hom bifunctor $\CT(-,-[1])$. \item If $\CA[1]=\CA$, in particular for $\CA=\CT$, then a class of homomorphisms $\CI$ is a phantom $\CA$-ideal if and only if it is an ideal in $\CA$. \end{enumerate} \end{remark}

-In fact, as in the case of proper classes studied in \cite{Bel2000}, there is an 1-to-1 correspondence between weak proper classes and phantom $\CA$-ideals.
+In fact, as in the case of proper classes studied in \cite{Bel2000}, there is an 1-to-1 correspondence between almost exact structures and phantom $\CA$-ideals.
 This is described in the following proposition, whose proof is a simple exercise.

 \begin{proposition} Let $\CT$ be a triangulated category, and $\CA$ a full subcategory which is closed under extensions.
-The following are equivalent for class $\frakE\subseteq \frakD_\CA$ of triangles in $\CA$ which is closed with respect to isomorphisms: \begin{enumerate}[{\rm (a)}] \item $\frakE$ is a weak proper class of triangles; \item $\CA^{\to}[1]\Ph(\frakE)\CA^\to\subseteq \Ph(\frakE)$ and $\Ph(\frakE)$ is closed with respect (direct) sums of homomorphisms. \end{enumerate}
+The following are equivalent for class $\frakE\subseteq \frakD_\CA$ of triangles in $\CA$ which is closed with respect to isomorphisms: \begin{enumerate}[{\rm (a)}] \item $\frakE$ is an almost exact structure; \item $\CA^{\to}[1]\Ph(\frakE)\CA^\to\subseteq \Ph(\frakE)$ and $\Ph(\frakE)$ is closed with respect to (direct) sums of homomorphisms. \end{enumerate}